 designPatterns.creational.factory.LuxuryCar@e9bfee2

-As you can see, the factory is able to return any type of car instance it is requested for.
-It will help us in making any kind of changes in car making process without even touching the composing classes i.e. classes using CarFactory.
+As you can see, the factory can return any type of car instance it is requested for.
+It will help us in making any kind of changes in the making process without even touching the composing classes i.e. classes using CarFactory.

 By now, you should be able to count the main advantages of using the factory pattern.
 Let’s note down:

-3. The lifetime management of the generated objects must be centralized to ensure a consistent behavior within the application.
+- The lifetime management of the generated objects must be centralized to ensure consistent behavior within the application.

-Factory pattern is most suitable where there is some complex object creation steps are involved.
-To ensure that these steps are centralized and not exposed to composing classes, factory pattern should be used.
-We can see many realtime examples of factory pattern in JDK itself e.g.
+Factory pattern is most suitable where some complex object creation steps are involved.
+A factory pattern should be used to ensure these steps are centralized and not exposed to composing classes.
+We can see many real-life examples of factory patterns in JDK itself, e.g.

-If you still have some doubt on abstract factory design pattern in Java, please leave a comment.
-I will be happy to discuss with you.
+If you still have questions about the abstract factory design pattern in Java, please leave a comment.
+I’ll be happy to discuss it with you.

 Happy Learning !!